blacknon/lssh/docs/configuration.md

 Load and use `~/.ssh/config` by default.
 `ProxyCommand` can also be used.

-If `~/.lssh.conf` does not exist, the `lssh` suite commands show an information message and fall back to OpenSSH config import mode automatically.
-In an interactive terminal, they can also offer to create `~/.lssh.conf` from `~/.ssh/config` on the spot.
+If no lssh config file exists, the `lssh` suite commands show an information message and fall back to OpenSSH config import mode automatically.
+In an interactive terminal, they can also offer to create `~/.lssh.toml` from `~/.ssh/config` on the spot.

 You can also specify and read another path.